-At this stage our research suggests VH-MDX is located in the area north, east and south of the Gloucester Tops.
+At this stage our research suggests VH-MDX is located broadly in the Gloucester Tops area.

-This area broadly spans from the Kerripit River near Rawdon Vale down through the Gloucester River Valley to the Upper Wangat River Valley and Whispering Gully.
+This area broadly spans from the Kerripit River near Rawdon Vale down through the Gloucester River Valley to the Upper Wangat River Valley and Whispering Gully then west along and in vicinity of the main ridge line from the Gloucester Tops.

 Shown below is an overview image presenting our Most Likely Extent (MLE) boundary (red ‘D’) which limits our full scale search operations and our Most Probable Area (MPA) (coloured ellipsoids) that is our current focus search area.
 The MPA is not a hard boundary and VH-MDX may be located anywhere in the MLE.